 STATEMENT OF TRUTH

+I confirm that I have produced my evidence in accordance with the RTPI Practice Advice “Planners as Expert Witnesses” (September 2018).

 The evidence which I have prepared and provide for this Inquiry (in this summary proof of evidence) is true and has been prepared and is given in accordance with the guidance of my professional institution and I confirm that the opinions expressed are my true and professional opinions.